 This angle is also a good angle to experiment with depth of field.
 When you use lower apertures, it starts to blur the space surrounding your food.
 It can be a really beautiful effect as you’ll notice in the roasted tomato caprese salad image below.

-In conclusion, focusing on the three common food photography angles is the best way to find the right angle for your food images.
+In conclusion, focus on the three common food photography angles.
 Consider the food that you’re shooting and what details you want to highlight.
-Do a test shot of each angle if it’s helpful for you to see what works and what doesn’t.
+Do a test shot at each angle to help you see what works and what doesn’t.
 Remember, sometimes only one or two angles will work out and sometimes all three will work out.
-It’s just a little trial and error.
+It’s just takes a little trial and error.
 The more you practice with different foods the better you’ll become at choosing the best food photography angle right away.
+Reach out with questions anytime and be sure to follow me on Instagram!

 Happy Creating!